As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Real fluorite can be found mainly in two forms: in form of striped mineral mass and in the form of cubic or octahedral crystals.

 - Real fluorite is a soft mineral.
-It’s 4 on the Mohs scale, which means fluorite can be scratched by glass or knife.
+It’s 4 on the Mohs scale, which means fluorite can be scratched by the glass or a knife.

 - Because of fluorite’s low hardness, tiny scratches can be observed on the surface.